 It’s not always necessary to reserve a special computer lab when you want to integrate computer activities into your course.
 Traditional computer labs have fixed seating and aren’t well-suited to group work or discussion; students are hidden behind large screens.

 In Geology 421 Dr. Alain Plante's students use bring their

-With a little preparation, you can conduct many type of computing activities in a regular classroom room.
+With a little preparation, you can conduct most computer-based activities in a regular classroom.
 This is especially true if students only need a web browser or word processor to do their work.

 - Over 90% of Penn undergraduates have a laptop computer.
 If you want them to bring their computers to class, just ask them to do so.
-Many classes already take this approach and find that it works just fine.
+Many classes already take this approach and find that it works well.

 If you need to use the special software that's only available in our computer labs, please use our computer lab request form.